0xnarwhal/BadUSB/README.md

 ## Project is EOL

-Thanks for the support to whoever starred this repository.
+Thanks for the support.
 I am officially closing this project.
 It will see a few clean ups here and there in the next few days, but once that's done, it's all done.
 You will still be able to use the framework and I don't foresee it being obsolete any time soon.

 ## DISCLAIMER